Kuraretto/Kura-Shield/README.md

 Datasets or Image and Video models:- Faceforensic++, ClebDF, Wild-Deepfake Dataset used for Audio :- the-fake-or-real-dataset

-all these datasets are opensorce and can be used by anyone
+all these datasets are open source and can be used by anyone

 links: